-4. The Complaints against each of the Respondents in this proceeding allege that the Commission received notice from the Respondents' insurance or surety carriers that the Respondents' insurance or surety coverage will be cancelled, as specifically identified in each Complaint.
-Hearing Exhibit 2.
+5. In addition, the December 3, 2019 Complaints against each of the Respondents in this proceeding allege that the Commission received notice from the Respondents' insurance or surety carriers that the Respondents' insurance or surety coverage have been or will be cancelled, as specifically identified in each Complaint.
+Hearing Exhibit 5.
 The Complaints further notify Respondents that their authorities or permits have been, or will be summarily suspended on the date specified in each Complaint, and inform Respondents of the date, time, and location for a Commission hearing to determine whether their authorities or permits should be permanently revoked for failing to maintain proper evidence of insurance or surety coverage with the Commission.
 Id.

-&lt;sup>1 This proceeding involves numerous Respondents against whom the Commission initiated Complaints by sending them each an "Order of Summary Suspension and Complaint and Notice of Hearing."
-Hearing Exhibit 2.
+&lt;sup>2 This proceeding involves numerous Respondents against whom the Commission initiated Complaints by sending them each a Complaint.
+Hearing Exhibits 2 and 5.
 Each of those Complaints is assigned a unique "Case No." which specifies the grounds unique to each Respondent.
 And, each of those case numbers are part of this single proceeding.

-5. Ms. Condra was the sole witness at the hearing.
-She is responsible for reviewing Commission records and coordinating with other Commission Staff to commence proceedings against motor carriers to suspend and revoke their permits and authorities when they do not have currently effective proof of insurance or surety coverage on file with the Commission.
-Ms. Condra assisted with initiating this proceeding against Respondents because the Commission received notice from each of the Respondents' insurance or surety carriers of the imminent cancellation of their insurance or surety coverage.
-Hearing Exhibits 1 and 2.
+6. Ms. Condra is responsible for reviewing Commission records and coordinating with other Commission Staff to commence proceedings against motor carriers to suspend and revoke their permits and authorities when they do not have currently effective proof of insurance or surety coverage on file with the Commission.
+Ms. Condra assisted with initiating this proceeding against Respondents because the Commission received notice from each of the Respondents' insurance or surety coverage.
+See Hearing Exhibits 2 and 5.

-6. Ms. Condra explained that the Commission served the Complaints upon the Respondents by United States mail on September 9, 2019, at the addresses, and upon the persons identified as designated agents for the Respondents, as provided in the Commission's files.
-Hearing Exhibits 1 through 4.
+7. Ms. Condra explained that the Commission served the December 3, 2019 Complaints upon the Respondents by United States mail on that same day, at the addresses, and upon the persons identified as designated agents for the Respondents, as provided in the Commission's files.
+Hearing Exhibits 4 through 6.
+The Certificate of Service demonstrates that the Commission served the Respondents by mailing the December 3, 2019 Complaints addressed as indicated in the "Hearing Cycle Listing."
+Hearing Exhibit 6.
+The Hearing Cycle Listing referenced in the Certificate of Service is Hearing Exhibit 4 and is the list of the Respondents, their designated agents, and addresses as on file with the Commission as of December 3, 2019, whose insurance or surety faced imminent termination or was already terminated.
+See also Hearing Exhibit 5.

-7. Respondents provided the Commission the addresses and identities of their designated agents that were used to serve the Complaints in this proceeding.
-The Certificate of Service (Hearing Exhibit 3), for the Complaints demonstrates that the Commission served the Respondents by mailing the Complaints addressed as indicated in the Hearing Cycle Listing.
-Hearing Exhibit 3.
-The Hearing Cycle Listing references the list of Respondents and their designated agents, as addressed, in Hearing Exhibit 1.
-See Hearing Exhibit 3.
-Hearing Exhibit 1 reflects the list of carriers whose insurance or surety faced imminent termination as of
+8. Respondents provided the Commission the addresses and identities of their designated agents that were used to serve the December 3, 2019 Complaints in this proceeding.

-September 9, 2019, and their addresses and designated agents, as on file on September 9, 2019.
-See also Hearing Exhibit 2.
+$^3$ The November 8, 2019 Complaints also provides Respondents notice of the same information discussed in [ 5 above.

-8. On the date of the hearing (September 25, 2019), Ms. Condra searched Commission records to identify any pending Commission proceeding that may impact this proceeding (e.g., application seeking to transfer or suspend Respondents' permits), and to determine if any of the Respondents listed in Hearing Exhibit 1 came into compliance with the Commission's financial responsibility requirements since the Complaints were issued.
-She did not find any pending proceedings that may impact this one.
-But she determined that a number of Respondents came into compliance since the Complaints were issued, so she created an updated list of the Respondents to reflect this (Hearing Exhibit 4).
-The Respondents listed in Hearing Exhibit 4 remain out of compliance with the Commission's financial responsibility requirements as of the September 25, 2019 hearing.

-9. Based on the foregoing, Staff requested that the authorities and permits of the Respondents listed in Hearing Exhibit 4 be revoked.
+9. On the date of the hearing, (December 17, 2019), Ms. Condra searched Commission records to identify any pending Commission proceeding that may impact this one (e.g., application seeking to transfer or suspend Respondents' permits), and to determine if any of the Respondents listed in Hearing Exhibit 4 came into compliance with the Commission's financial responsibility requirements since Staff sent the December 3, 2019 Complaints.
+She found no pending proceedings that may impact this matter, but determined that a number of Respondents came into compliance since December 3, 2019.
+As a result, she created an updated list of Respondents who remain out of compliance with Commission financial responsibility requirements as of the December 17, 2019 hearing.
+That list is Hearing Exhibit 7.
+Based on the foregoing, Staff requested that the Commission revoke the permits and authorities listed in Hearing Exhibit 7.